peterhinch/micropython-micro-gui/README.md

  * A switch-based navigation joystick: another way to implement five buttons.
  * Via two pushbuttons and a rotary encoder such as [this one](https://www.adafruit.com/product/377).
 An intuitive interface.
+ * On ESP32 physical buttons may be replaced with touchpads.

 It is larger and more complex than `nano-gui` owing to the support for input.
 It enables switching between screens and launching modal windows.
-In addition to `nano-gui` widgets it supports menus, listboxes, dropdown lists, various means of entering or displaying floating point values, and other widgets.
+Widgets are a substantial superset of `nano-gui` widgets.

 #### [Supported displays](https://github.com/peterhinch/micropython-nano-gui/blob/master/DISPLAYS.md)